Richajaishwal0/meroNotes/API_using_Postman/Basic_knowleges.md

 # Understanding HTTP Request Methods and API Responses

 When making an HTTP call to a server, we specify a request method that indicates the type of operation we intend to perform.
 These request methods, often referred to as HTTP verbs, correspond to standard CRUD operations.
-Below is a table outlining some common HTTP request methods:
+Below is a table outlining some common HTTP request methods

 | Method Name | Operation                             |
 |-------------|---------------------------------------|